InformaticsMatters/squonk2-python-client/README.rst

 6.x     4.x     4.x     6.x     ✖️
 ======  ======  ======  ======  =========

-For full compatibility with DM `5.x` you will need client use client version `7`.
+As an example, the above table illustrates that full compatibility with DM `5.x` will require client version `7`.
+Client version `6`, although it remains published, is no longer supported.

 The Python client is only supported for installation versions we manage.